Find Affordable College Courses

 Of the 12 students majoring in philosophy and religious studies at GWU, 33% are male and 67% are female.

-Saint Charles Borromeo Seminary - Overbrook landed the #9 spot in the 2023 rankings for the most popular master’s degree philosophy and religious studies programs.
-Located in the large suburb of Wynnewood, Saint Charles Borromeo Seminary - Overbrook is a private not-for-profit school with a small student population.
+With a ranking of #9, Saint Charles Borromeo Seminary - Overbrook did quite well on this year’s most popular schools for philosophy and religious studies students working on their master’s degree.
+Located in the large suburb of Wynnewood, Saint Charles Borromeo Seminary - Overbrook is a private not-for-profit college with a small student population.

-Trinity Episcopal School for Ministry ranked #9 on this year’s Most Popular Philosophy & Religious Studies Master’s Degree Schools in the Middle Atlantic Region list.
-Located in the suburb of Ambridge, Trinity School for Ministry is a private not-for-profit college with a small student population.
+Trinity Episcopal School for Ministry did quite well in this year’s ranking of the most popular places for philosophy and religious studies students to get a master’s degree.
+It came in at #9 on the list.
+Located in the large suburb of Ambridge, Trinity School for Ministry is a private not-for-profit school with a small student population.

 About 45% of the students majoring in philosophy and religious studies at the school are women while 55% are male.